Sleep Medicine

 There are multiple treatment options including CPAP/BiPAP, oral appliances, conservative management, as well as surgical options.
 We will work with you to find the correct treatment plan.

-Are there different types of PAP Therapy?
+Are there different types of PAP therapy?

 Yes.
 There are a few different types of PAP therapy.
 Continuous positive airway pressure (CPAP) provides a constant pressure during the night.
 Most patients will utilize this type of therapy.
 Patients that are unable to tolerate CPAP may try bi-level positive airway pressure, which provides alternating pressures throughout the night and will benefit patients in need of higher pressures.